 [0095] The present TV methodology may be used for image reconstruction from divergent-beam projections, such as image reconstruction for both fan-beam and cone-beam CT imaging.
 Other types of divergent beams may be used.
 An iterative TV methodology may be used that can reconstruct accurate images from sparse or insufficient data problems that may occur due to practical issues of CT scanning.
 In the examples discussed below, the sparse data problem may include reconstruction from few-view projections.
 Similarly, the iterative TV methodology may be used for any sparse data problem, such as insufficient data problems from data acquired over a limited angular range or with a detector containing gaps due to bad detector bins.
 Further, the numerical results below relate to fan-beam CT.
-However, the iterative TV methodology may be applied to different diverging beams (such as cone-beam CT) and different types of imag-

-[0096] As discussed above, the iterative TV methodology may be used for image reconstruction with divergent-beams.
-The image function may be represented in its discrete form as a vector $\vec{f}$ of length $N{mage}$ with individual elements $f_j$ , $j=1,2,\ldots,N{image}$ .
-When it is preferable to refer to pixels in the context of a 2D image, the double subscript form $f{s,t}$ may be
+However, the iterative TV methodology may be applied to different diverging beams (such as cone-beam CT) and different types of imaging a vector \vec{f} of length N{image} with individual elements f_j , j=1, 2, ..., N{image} .
+When it is preferable to refer to pixels in the context of a 2D image, the double subscript form $f{s,t}$ may be used where